microsoft/pxt/common-docs/javascript/types.md

 Both whole numbers and numbers with a fractional part are supported.
 Sometimes numbers are called _numeric literals_.

 ### Integers: whole numbers

-Integer values can be specified via decimal, hexadecimal and octal notation:
+Integer values can be specified using decimal, hexadecimal, binary, and octal notation.
+When the number isn't expressed in its decimal form, special characters are used for notation to tell which form it is:

+* Decimal: no notataion is used
+* Hexadecimal: prefix the value with `0x`
+* Binary: prefix the value with `0b`
+* Octal: prefix the value with `0o`

 ```typescript
 let decimal: number = 42;